lkndl/ab12phylo/README.md

 #### Genes and References
 If data for several genes is supplied, AB12PHYLO will restrict the analysis to samples that are present for all genes.
 If this causes a lot of samples to be dropped, it might be worth leaving out a gene entirely by setting `-g` = `--genes` manually.
+If you somehow have `No samples shared across all genes`, there might be some trace files that seemingly belong to another gene.

 Passing references is closely inter-linked: If a directory of reference files is supplied via `-rd` = `--ref_dir`, the package will try to match the `.FASTA` files inside to genes *by their filename*.
 For example, `ITS1F.fasta` will be matched to trace data from the *ITS1F* gene.
 Alternatively, an ordered list of reference files can be passed via `-rf` = `--ref`, and file names will be ignored.